Wednesday, June 29, 2011

 Hamlet's decision is the hardest question we face whether living or dying.
 If dying, we must BE.
 If living, we must BE.
 It is not to divert ourselves from troubles but to face them, clear eyed, honestly, not least -- as Michael teaches me -- bravely.
 He's a soldier doing his duty in the midst of the hardest imaginable situation.
 And, as Milton observed, "they also serve who only stand and wait."

-Michael, BEing: Right Seat, Blackhawk UH-60
+Michael, BEing: Right Seat, UH-60 Blackhawk

 Tuesday, June 21, 2011